ahmedelzanbeel/youtube-rag-n8n/README.md

       ▼
 Vector Representation

-##6.
-Storage
+6. Storage

 The generated embeddings and metadata are stored in the Supabase documents table.

 Google Sheets maintains a lightweight index of processed videos.

-Ingestion Pipeline Screenshot
+Ingestion Pipeline

-##🧠 2.
+🧠 2.
 General YouTube RAG Agent

 The general RAG pipeline allows users to query the entire indexed YouTube knowledge base.